Vardot/varbase_components/components/molecules/alert/README.md

          (alert-primary|alert-secondary|alert-success|alert-info|
           alert-warning|alert-danger|alert-light|alert-dark)
 * `dismissible`: It is possible to dismiss any alert inline, When an alert is dismissed, the element is completely removed from the page structure.
-* `utility_classes`: An array of utility classes.
+* `alert_utility_classes`: An array of utility classes.
 Use to add extra Bootstrap utility classes or custom CSS classes over to this component.

 ### Attributes:
  * `attributes`: HTML attributes for the alert element.